eos/eos/doc/use-cases.rst

    obs = eos.Observable.make('B->Dlnu::BR', params, kinematics, eos.Options())
    display(obs)

-The default options select :math:`\ell=\mu` as the lepton flavour.
+The default options select :math:`\ell=\mu` as the lepton flavor.
 The value of the observable is shown to be about :math:`2.4\%`, which is compatible with the current world average for the :math:`\bar{B}^-\to D^0\mu^-\bar\nu` branching ratio.

 By setting the ``l`` option to the value ``'tau'``, we have create a different observable representing the :math:`\bar{B}^-\to D^0\tau^-\bar\nu` branching ratio.